 UMass hires Florida St. offensive coordinator Bell as coach

 AMHERST, Mass.
-(AP) — Massachusetts has hired Florida State offensive coordinator Walt Bell as its new head coach.
+(AP) — Massachusetts hired Florida State offensive coordinator Walt Bell on Monday as its new head coach.

 UMass has yet to have a winning season since moving to the Football Bowl Subdivision in 2012.
 Bell will be the third coach for the Minutemen since the move.
 The school parted ways with Mark Whipple last month.
 UMass was 4-8 last season, its best as an FBS school.

 Bell played receiver for Middle Tennessee from 2002-05.